kkoppenhaver/aichatbot/README.md

 ## History

 This codebase was forked from the [Vercel AI Chatbot demo](https://github.com/vercel/ai-chatbot) and the originally-included NextAuth.js authentication was swapped out to allow the application to leverage Stytch instead.

+## Possible future improvements
+  - **Additional models**: Since the original use of this project was intended to be a demonstration of different AI models, a future version will have a model selector to let users utilize different models for different types of chats.
+  - **Add support for models with vision**: Allow users to upload images and have the selected model process them to include information about these images in chats.